City of Ukiah Diversity & Equity

 NEWS/UPDATES

-Proclamation recognizing June 2025 as LGBTQIA2S+ Pride Month
+Proclamation Recognizing June 2025 as LGBTQIA2S+ Pride Month

 On June 4, 2025, the Ukiah City Council issued a proclamation recognizing June as LGBTQIA2S+ Pride Month in the City of Ukiah.
 This proclamation acknowledges the City of Ukiah’s commitment to fostering a welcoming and equitable city for all, regardless of sexual orientation, gender identity, or gender expression, and affirms the inherent dignity of every person.
 Jayden Musselman-Charmers, accepted the proclamation on behalf of the LGBTQIA2S+ individuals in our community.